Madadata/manual/react/ComponentStyle.md

   }

   componentWillMount() {
-    // * call this.setState here to update state, the next render will pick up state changes.
+    // * call this.setState here to update state, the first render will pick up state changes.
     // * will only be invoked once.
   }